-- uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns from Goldgroup's projects; - uncertainties associated with development activities; - uncertainties inherent in the estimation of mineral resources and precious metal recoveries; - risks related to obtaining appropriate permits and licences to explore, develop, operate and produce at the Company's projects; - uncertainties related to current global economic conditions; - fluctuations in precious and base metal prices; - uncertainties related to the availability of future financing; - potential difficulties with joint venture partners; - risks that Goldgroup's title to its property could be challenged; - political and country risk; - risks associated with Goldgroup being subject to government regulation; - risks associated with having adequate surface rights for operations; - environmental risks; - Goldgroup's need to attract and retain qualified personnel; - risks associated with operating hazards at the Cerro Colorado Mine; - risks associated with potential conflicts of interest; - Goldgroup's lack of experience in overseeing the construction of a mining project; - risks related to the integration of businesses and assets acquired by Goldgroup; - uncertainties related to the competitiveness of the mining industry; - risk associated with theft; - risk of water shortages and risks associated with competition for water; - uninsured risks and inadequate insurance coverage; - risks associated with potential legal proceedings; - risks associated with community relations; - outside contractor risks; - risks related to archaeological sites; - foreign currency risks; - risks associated with security and human rights; and - risks related to the need for reclamation activities on Goldgroup's properties. - risks and uncertainty related to COVID-19
+- uncertainties related to actual capital costs, operating costs and expenditures, production schedules and economic returns from Goldgroup's projects; - uncertainties associated with development activities; - uncertainties inherent in the estimation of mineral resources and precious metal recoveries;

+- risks related to obtaining appropriate permits and licences to explore, develop, operate and produce at the Company's projects; - uncertainties related to current global economic conditions; - fluctuations in precious and base metal prices; - uncertainties related to the availability of future financing; - potential difficulties with joint venture partners; - risks that Goldgroup's title to its property could be challenged; - political and country risk; - risks associated with Goldgroup being subject to government regulation; - risks associated with having adequate surface rights for operations; - environmental risks; - Goldgroup's need to attract and retain qualified personnel; - risks associated with operating hazards at the Cerro Colorado Mine; - risks associated with potential conflicts of interest; - Goldgroup's lack of experience in overseeing the construction of a mining project; - risks related to the integration of businesses and assets acquired by Goldgroup; - uncertainties related to the competitiveness of the mining industry; - risk associated with theft: - risk of water shortages and risks associated with competition for water; - uninsured risks and inadequate insurance coverage; - risks associated with potential legal proceedings; - risks associated with community relations; - outside contractor risks; - risks related to archaeological sites; - foreign currency risks; - risks associated with security and human rights; and - risks related to the need for reclamation activities on Goldgroup's properties.

 This list is not exhaustive of the factors that may affect the Company's forward-looking information.
 These and other factors should be considered carefully and readers should not place undue reliance on such forward-looking information.
-Investors should carefully consider the risks discussed in this MD&A as well as those set out under the heading "Risk Factors" in the AIF.